 This course will approach working with the moving image from an artistic point of view and allow students to creatively explore the world of video and sound through the lens of a DSLR camera.
-Students will learn about relevant artists and film genres; learn how to use filmmaking to communicate and express his/her ideas by developing rich content; and refine their work by editing and adding after-effects in post production using Adobe Premiere Pro.
+Students will learn about relevant artists and film genres; learn how to use filmmaking to communicate and express his/her ideas and refine their work by editing and adding after-effects in post production using Adobe Premiere Pro.
+Students will create 4 films: an experimental film, a public service announcement, a documentary, and a silent narrative.
 Students must be willing to film outside of class time and the course will culminate with a student film festival in the NHS auditorium.